 Purchase Obligations - The Company has purchase obligations with certain suppliers for the purchase of goods and services entered into in the ordinary course of business.
-As of September 30, 2023, total outstanding purchase obligations were \$24.6 million, the majority of which is due within the next 15 months.
+As of March 31, 2024, total outstanding purchase obligations were \$25.5 million, the majority of which is due within the next 15 months.

-Indemnification of Officers and Directors - As permitted by the Delaware general corporation law, the Company has included a provision in its certificate of incorporation to eliminate the personal liability of its officers and directors for monetary damages for breach or alleged breach of their fiduciary duties as officers or directors, other than in cases of fraud or other willful misconduct.
+Indemnification of Officers and Directors - As permitted by the Delaware general corporation law, the Company has included a provision in its certificate of incorporation to eliminate the personal liability of its directors for monetary damages for breach or alleged breach of their fiduciary duties as directors, other than in cases of fraud or other willful misconduct.

 In addition, the Bylaws of the Company provide that the Company is required to indemnify its officers and directors even when indemnification would otherwise be discretionary, and the Company is required to advance expenses to its officers and directors as incurred in connection with proceedings against them for which they may be indemnified.
 The Company has entered into indemnification agreements with its officers and directors containing provisions that are in some respects broader than the specific indemnification provisions contained in the Delaware general corporation law.
 The indemnification agreements require the Company to indemnify its officers and directors against liabilities that may arise by reason of their status or service as officers and directors other than for liabilities arising from willful misconduct of a culpable nature, to advance their expenses incurred as a result of any proceeding against them as to which they could be indemnified, and to obtain directors' and officers' insurance if available on reasonable terms.
-The Company has obtained directors' and officers' liability insurance in amounts comparable to other companies of the Company's size and in the Company's industry.
+The Company's size and in the Company's industry.
 Since a maximum obligation of the Company is not explicitly stated in the Company's Bylaws or in its indemnification agreements and will depend on the facts and circumstances that arise out of any future claims, the overall maximum amount of the obligations cannot be reasonably estimated.

 Legal Proceedings - From time to time, the Company is subject to various claims and legal proceedings that arise in the ordinary course of business.
 The Company accrues for losses related to litigation when a potential loss is probable, and the loss can be reasonably estimated in accordance with FASB requirements.
-As of September 30, 2023, the Company was not party to any material legal proceedings for which a loss was probable or an amount was accrued.
+As of March 31, 2024, the Company was not party to any material legal proceedings for which a loss was probable or an amount was accrued.
 From time to time, the Company may enter into contingent fee arrangements with external legal firms that may represent the Company in legal proceedings related to disputes.
 Contingent legal fees are accrued by the Company when they are probable and reasonably estimable.

 On May 6, 2020, the Company initiated an arbitration proceeding with the Hong Kong International Arbitration Center against SMIC New Technology Research & Development (Shanghai) Corporation ("SMIC") due to SMIC's failure to pay fees due to the Company under a series of contracts.
 The Company seeks to recover the unpaid fees, a declaration requiring SMIC to pay fees under the contracts in the future (or a lump sum payment to end the contract), and costs associated with bringing the arbitration proceeding.
 SMIC denies liability and an arbitration hearing was held in February 2023.
-Final written submissions were submitted by the parties at the end of August.
-A decision is expected potentially within this calendar year.
+Final written submissions were submitted by the parties at the end of August 2023.
+A decision is expected this year.